Windtalkers: Production

 Filming locations on Hawaii included Kualoa Ranch, the location where Lost and Jurassic Park were shot.
 To portray the Marines in the film the producers recruited extras that were volunteers from Schofield Barracks Army Base, Hickam Air Force Base, Pearl Harbor Naval Station, and Kaneohe Marine Corps Air Station.
 Some of the actual Marines from 4th Force Recon Company were used in the film portraying their actual job.
+As many as 700 extras were present on set at once, hired locally.
+Hawaii's large Japanese population provided a large amount of extras to play soldiers in the Imperial Japanese army.
+The core cast and 62 extras went through a week of boot camp training.
+A signigicant amount of the filming also took place in Los Angeles, with the move to California increasing the budget and resulting in the rebuilding of the native village set, with 5 villages being built in total.
+The Battle of Saipan sequence required demanding Steadicam work.

 Some violence was trimmed in order to avoid an NC-17 rating.
 This violence trim was restored for the Director's cut released on DVD running 153 minutes.

-The film's release date was moved from November 9, 2001, to June 14, 2002, due to the September 11th terrorist attacks.
+Windtalkers was the first film released by Metro-Goldwyn-Mayer to theaters after the merger of Hewlett-Packard and Compaq occurred on May 3, 2002; the film's release date was moved from November 9, 2001, to June 14, 2002, due to the September 11 attacks.

 For the F6F Hellcat fighters that appear in the beach-landing scenes on Saipan, the producers used computer-generated versions.

 Reception

 Box office

 $41 million at the US box-office and a total of $77.6 million worldwide, against a production budget of $115 million.